 Student Union Building

 The Student Union Building (SUB) is the community center of campus.
-Referred to as the living room of the university, the SUB has as many as 20,000 students, faculty, staff, alumni and guests come through its doors daily.
+The SUB has as many as 20,000 students, faculty, staff, alumni, and guests come through its doors daily.

 Texas Tech Farm at Pantex

 The College of Agricultural Sciences & Natural Resources operates an agricultural farm at Pantex, located 12 miles east of Amarillo.
 This farm consists of 5,770 acres of deeded land and an agricultural use permit on an additional 5,304 acres controlled by the Department of Energy.
 The farm serves as a valuable resource for agricultural research and education, adding strength, flexibility, and prestige to the academic programs at Texas Tech.

 The Texas Tech Police Department is located at 413 Flint Avenue and provides 24 hour law enforcement services and security for the entire Texas Tech community.
 The department phone number is 806.742.3931 or, in case of an emergency, 911.